 I set a budget for each child and try to stay within that budget.
 Make a list of “needs” versus “wants.”
 Show your children the list and tell them that only the items on the list will be purchased, and only within the budget limits.
 This will not only keep you within your budget, but also instill a sense of satisfaction when your child knows he or she has shopped wisely.
 You may even try to make it a competition to see who can get the most on the list for the least amount of money.
 An incentive or prize for the one who spends the least can make a fun game out of the shopping experience.

-Marci: Buy sturdy knapsacks in boring, solid colours (no more TV show characters that they get tired of two weeks into school when they realize they actually prefer the other show).
-We bought them solid-colour packs and they choose a few keychains or pins to personalize them.
-The bags have each lasted three years so far and we just update the embellishments occasionally.
+Marci: Buy sturdy knapsacks in solid colours (no more TV show characters that they get tired of two weeks into school when they realize they actually prefer the other show).
+We buy them solid-colour packs and they choose a few keychains or pins to personalize them.
+The bags last years so far and we just update the embellishments occasionally.

-Tamara: There are so many possible answers to that first question, including an iPod or MP3 player, a laptop computer or a whole new wardrobe!
-But truthfully, there are items that, if purchased right the first time, can be recycled and reused for more than one school year.
+Tamara: There are so many possible answers to that first question, including a tablet, laptopor a whole new wardrobe.
+But truthfully, there are items that, if purchased right the first time, can be used for more than one school year.
 Good examples of this are backpacks and lunch bags.
 My kids are always asking to get new ones and my reply is often, “You don’t need one, because I purchased a good one last year.”
 If you invest in a good-quality, high-grade nylon backpack, you won’t have to replace it mid-way through the second semester, or even next September.
 Buying the cheapest one you can find doesn’t always make sense.
-I was looking at my kids’ backpacks just the other day; they are all in great shape to be used for this year.
-Don’t skimp on backpacks or lunch bags, or be prepared to replace them half way through the school year.

 Loukia: Most people seem to think their children need an entirely new wardrobe before the school year starts again.
 And as much as I love to shop, this is not an absolute necessity for children heading back to school.
-I'm all for buying my children some new clothes, especially for the first day of school — that is a tradition that we have.
+I'm all for buying my children some new clothes, especially for the first day of school.
 But besides a few new pieces, we don't have to go all-out for new clothes.
-I will always buy my boys new shoes right before the start of the school year, though — that's a must-have on my back-to-school shopping list!
-I also love to buy my boys new backpacks every year, and I always order new personalized labels to label all their belongings, from pencil cases to umbrellas.
+I will always buy my boys new shoes right before the start of the school year, though — that's a must-have on my back-to-school shopping list.

 Tamara: For many years we have been concerned about the kids’ post-secondary education.
 How were we going to afford to put four children through university?
 We had to devise a plan early on so as not to add that worry to the other stresses of parenting.
 We came up with the idea of saving $50 each week.
 (It doesn’t have to be that much; the key is to establish a regular amount and stick to it.)
 A little each week amortized over 18 years adds up.
-If you calculate it, $50 a week times 52 weeks equals $2,600 a year.
-Multiply that by 18 years and you have a tidy little sum of $46,800 plus interest.
-It may not be enough, but it is a very good start.
 Start saving early, while you have time on your side.
-You can even go one step further and consult a financial professional for direction and guidance.
+You can even consult a financial professional for direction and guidance.
 You don’t need to go it alone.